Entry guide · 2026 edition

 How early can I register?

-The Digital Agency requires QR codes to be active at least 6 hours before landing.
-The practical recommendation is to register about two weeks before departure — late enough that flight details are stable, early enough that you aren’t doing it at the airport.
+You can register any time before you fly; about two weeks before departure is the sweet spot — late enough that flight details are stable, early enough that you aren’t doing it at the airport.

 Can I use a screenshot of the QR code?